 For the enterprising players it’s entirely possible to go directly to General Masters’ HQ and take him out (thus winning the game) but the element of risk is greatly increased if you are a resistance of one.
 That it even exists as an option is a testament to its open world design and the cleverness of the developers.
 I’ve never been successful enough to win the game but have held them back long enough to feel like I at least accomplished something.
 The moment I started losing my team members to major injuries usually signalled the beginning of the end as time swiftly punishes players who are forced to wait and heal.

 The ST did the best it could at the time and Midwinter is an impressive technical achievement but the frame rate and those chunky polygons are what might hold the game back now for the modern audience and that’s a shame because I feel it’s the kind of concept that still feels fresh.
 Thankfully the PC version does a better job and can still be found on abandonware sites for those who are curious.
-The game did receive a sequel in 1991 with Midwinter II: Flames of Freedom which shifted the location to a more temperate climate and an increase in the options available to you in liberating a chain of islands.
+The game also received a sequel in 1991 with Midwinter II: Flames of Freedom which shifted the location to a more temperate climate plus increased the options available to you in liberating a chain of islands.
 Attempts have been made more recently to revive the original concept but unfortunately it hasn’t come to fruition.